Phoenix Violence Against Women Act Attorneys

 VAWA offers domestic violence victims the chance to lead independent lives as legal permanent residents without having to rely on their abusive spouse or relative.
 However, VAWA cases are not easy to resolve, and they will require the skill and knowledge of an experienced attorney.

-Essien Law Group can take a closer look at your case to determine your eligibility for VAWA and what legal options you have for relief.
+Essien Law Firm can take a closer look at your case to determine your eligibility for VAWA and what legal options you have for relief.
 We are personally committed to supporting you through this difficult time, and we will do our best to guide you toward the most efficient and appropriate solution.
 Whether you are seeking safety for yourself or your children, our firm is here to help.
 We can help you petition for permanent residency without your abusive spouse’s approval or help you file a Cancellation of Removal in the midst of a removal proceeding against you.